marta-0/hippocampal_volume_quantification/README.md

 This project is part of the Udacity AI for Healthcare nanodegree program.

-The Project Overview and Parting Words below are taken from the starter description of the project delivered by Udacity.
-Results section presents some of the results achieved.
+The **Project Overview** and **Parting Words** below are taken from the starter description of the project delivered by Udacity.
+The **Results** section presents some of the results achieved.
 For more detailed outcomes please refer to the files in each section directory.

 ## Project Overview